 Objectively, I know that the panels were accounted for in at least one buyer's loan appraisal.
 Normally, you don't get to see that kind of appraisal, but because of some last minute dickering, we got got a chance to review it in detail.
 We'd given the buyer access to all of Cobalt's excellent system documentation, so the appraiser was able to correctly asses the value of the system with the right depreciation rate.
 My only complaint is that he used the after-tax-refund price for the value basis, instead of the up-front price.
 I suppose that since the federal credit is still in effect, that's not an unreasonable thing to do.

-So... while I can't say for sure that the solar panels added value above and beyond their initial cost, I'm reasonably certain that I was able to recoup my investment in the sale price of the house.
+So... while I can't say for sure that the solar panels added value above and beyond their initial cost, I'm reasonably certain that we were able to recoup our investment in the sale price of the house.
 The "we may not live there long enough to pay off the panels" concern simply didn't apply.
 We invested in the panels, we paid less for our electricy while we owned them, and we sold the panels for what they were worth along with the house.